The Power Moves is the most thorough and evidence-based e-learning platform on people, social dynamics, power, and life strategies.

 Learning how manipulation works make sure you’re not part of the second group.

-What’s manipulation: Manipulation is persuasion that either harms the victim, blinds the victim to better alternatives, or makes the victim feel good while actually adding no concrete value.
+What’s manipulation: Manipulation is persuasion that either harms the victim, blinds the victim to better alternatives, or makes the victim feel good while actually disempowering them.

 These posts will give a good idea on how manipulation works (and how pervasive it is):

-- Machiavellian Life Strategies: a list of forum entries
+- Machiavellian Life Strategies: the forum side of manipulation

 - Corporate manipulation: warning, you might start looking differently at your employer

 Power without freedom is like a Ferrari without a steering wheel

 This section is more similar to general self-help, focusing on personal freedom, mental resilience, and self-development.